orryverducci/SpectreConsoleLogger/SECURITY.md

 ## Reporting a vulnerability

-If you’ve found or suspect a security vulnerability in this application, please let us know so we can address and fix it.
+If youï¿½ve found or suspect a security vulnerability in this application, please let us know so we can address and fix it.

-Please report any vulnerabilities you discover in the application to <orry@orryverducci.co.uk>, including:
+Please report any vulnerabilities you discover in the application via the [online vulnerability reporting form](https://github.com/orryverducci/SpectreConsoleLogger/security/advisories/new), including:

 - a brief description of the vulnerability
 - any information in how the vulnerability can be exploited